 Myth 10: Losing weight will definitely cure my diabetes

 If you are overweight, losing weight may not necessarily cure your diabetes.
 However, losing 5% to 10% of your weight may help your blood glucose control by improving insulin resistance.
+Losing weight may also help control your blood lipids and blood pressure.

 Does having diabetes mean you can never consume sugar?
 Click the link to learn the facts about this and other diabetes diet myths.